 Moody Mondays: March is a tricky month.
 She teases us with milder days, only to turn arctic again the next.
 You may want to put away the puffer jacket, but don’t put away this soup recipe.
-Most cultures have a soup that’s widely accepted to have the power to restore body and soul, and usually most of the magic is credited to grandmas.
+Most cultures have a soup that’s widely accepted to have the power to restore body and soul, and usually, most of the magic is credited to grandmas.
 The Chinese have been simmering soothing soups for centuries, utilizing the same ingredients found in their ancient medicines.
-Things like goji berries, ginger and daikon radish are believed to strengthen the immune system and battle what ails you.
+Things like goji berries, ginger, and daikon radish are believed to strengthen the immune system and battle what ails you.
 The goji berries are also rich in beta carotene and antioxidants.
 This version is a Taiwanese healing soup, with a touch of brine from the clams, and it’s pretty traditional.
-Well, until we added coppa, but come on!
+Well, until we added Coppa, but come on!
 It’s perfect with the clams!
 You can put this together in almost no time on any weeknight you’re dragging.

 Bring the water back to a boil over high heat and add the goji berries and clams.
 Boil for 3 to 5 minutes, covered, or until clams open.
 Discard any clam that doesn’t open.
 Taste and adjust seasoning with salt and white pepper.
 Discard the scallion segments and ginger coins.

 Goji berries can be found at health food stores with the dried foods.
 Leftover berries can be used as a healthy tea.
-Just pour boiling water into mug with 1 tablespoon of the berries and steep for 15 minutes.
+Just pour boiling water into a mug with 1 tablespoon of the berries and steep for 15 minutes.